 - We request letters of recommendation from three individuals who can attest to your academic abilities and/or professional experiences.
 During the application process, you will be asked to submit the names and email addresses of your three recommenders.
 You can also write a personal message to your recommenders during the application process.
 Afterwards, those individuals will receive an email with one of two options: they can complete a recommendation form or they can upload a recommendation letter to the website.

-- The College of Business prefers to receive the recommendation letter as an uploaded document.
+- The College of Business and Analytics prefers to receive the recommendation letter as an uploaded document.
 Please communicate that preference in the personal message that you send to the recommenders.

 - We request transcripts from all institutions where you have completed coursework.
 If you have unofficial copies of your transcripts, you can upload them during the application process.
 However, you still must request official transcripts to be sent to the following address: